Skip to main content

 Select the type of photoshoot that you intend to cull in this session.
 Aftershoot's AI will take this into account when analyzing and deciding which of your images are the best.

-Next, you need to choose between a standard Automated AI Cull and a Customized AI Cull.
+Next, you need to choose between a standard AI Cull or one customized to your liking.

-An Automated AI Cull will apply preferences based on the photoshoot category that you chose.
-The only thing you have to select here is the culling strictness level, depending on the amount of photos you'd like to receive.
+A standard AI cull will apply preferences based on the photoshoot category that you chose.
+The only thing you have to select here is the culling strictness level, depending on the number of photos you'd like to receive.

-A Customized AI Cull lets you tailor your preferences when it comes to how Aftershoot assigns the following filters to photos:
+If you choose to, you can customize your preferences when it comes to how Aftershoot assigns the following filters to photos:

 • Highlight Photos - Aftershoot will create a separate group of images that it thinks are best out of the selected ones.

 • Duplicate Photos - the AI will analyze the images for their likeness and group the most similar ones together, putting the best one forward.
-You can also customize how strict the AI should be when deciding which photos are similar, by choosing the amount and size of duplicate groups that you wish to receive.
+You can also customize how strict the AI should be when deciding which photos are similar by choosing the number and size of duplicate groups that you wish to receive.

 • Blurry Photos Detection - toggle this on to have the AI group blurry images separately.
 You can also select how strict or lenient the AI should be when deciding if a photo is blurry or not.